mirix/retrieval-augmented-generation/README.md

 - Only plain text is correctly parsed.
 Images, tables and graphs will be ignored at this point.

-- With the current model [tulu-2-dpo-7b.Q5_K_M.gguf'](https://huggingface.co/TheBloke/tulu-2-dpo-7B-GGUF), you will need a GPU with, at the very least, 8GB of RAM.
-But you can switch to a smaller model.
+- With the current GUFF model you will need a GPU with, at the very least, 8GB of RAM.
+But you can switch to a smaller GGUF model.
+The AWQ model is smaller.